 - A/V equipment (speakers, mics, live streaming equipment, etc.)

 Once the budgeting is clear, you can have more options and ample time to negotiate with vendors, and speakers.

 This can provide you with a clear roadmap to make sure the hybrid event stays within the budget.

 Hybrid Event Platform & Technology

-Since a hybrid event provides two experiences, it is important to analyze whether you have the suitable event technology to execute a hybrid event strategy.
+Since hybrid events provide two distinct experiences, it is important to analyze whether you have the suitable event technology to execute a great hybrid event strategy.

 When deciding on software options, it is essential to choose the option that includes interaction, networking event engagement and more.

 It is important to focus on features such as:

 - robust networking features